serverstf/python-valve/docs/rcon.rst

 .. warning::
     Passwords and console commands are sent in plain text.
-Tunneling the connection through a secure channel may be advisable.
+Tunneling the connection through a secure channel may be advisable where possible.

 .. note::
-    Multiple RCON authentication failures in a row from a single host will result in the Source server automatically bannding that IP, preventing any subsequent connection attempts.
+    Multiple RCON authentication failures in a row from a single host will result in the Source server automatically banning that IP, preventing any subsequent connection attempts.